hzeller/beagleg/README.md

      ARM_COMPILE_FLAGS="" make

-In particular, if you develop on BeagleG, is advisable to run the tests.
+In particular if you work on BeagleG development, is advisable to run the tests.
 To avoid re-inventing the testing-framework wheel, we use the [Google test framework](https://github.com/google/googletest), for which there are typically already packages available:

     sudo aptitude install libgtest-dev cmake
     make test
+    # Or, for more thorough memory-leak or initialization issue check:
+    make valgrind-test

 ## Getting started
 Before you can use beagleg and get meaningful outputs on the GPIO pins,